 How is retention, engagement, and progress measured throughout the program?

 Participants will receive interactive texts 3 times a week for the duration of the program and their responses will be confidentially captured in our proprietary GoMonti© system.
-These texts come in the form of content comprehension questions, asset-based thinking questions, and practical application questions that serve to keep the content relevant and assist each participant in applying what they’ve learned in their professional lives and leadership roles.
+These texts come in the form of content comprehension questions, asset based thinking questions, and practical application questions that serve to keep the content relevant and assist each participant in applying what they’ve learned in their professional lives and leadership roles.

-- COURSE PREREQUISITE: Communicating and Motivating using DISC/Motivator
+- Communicating and Motivating using DISC/Motivators

-Prior to beginning the Leading a Winning Team program, all participants will need to complete the Jumpstart DISC workshop.
 Participants will complete a DISC and Motivators assessment and bring the report to your Jumpstart session.
 This 50-page report will give you an understanding of your behavioral styles and offer suggestions on how to develop specific areas for higher levels of effectiveness when working with your team and others.
 This assessment can also provide a window of understanding for the leaders you report to in order to create a clearer understanding into your perspective and communication style.

 DISC assessments lead to a keener self-awareness and communicating with others.
 Motivators are a window into what TRULY motivates those around you and how leaders, by understanding those, can more effectively motivate people.

 Out of the 20 leadership behaviors that have been determined to lead to success, there are 4 that have been determined to give a leader 89% of their results.
 This module, supported by an ebook of the same name, will help you learn how to: Be Supportive, Be Results Oriented, Seek Others’ Perspectives, and Solve Problems Effectively.